juliaclement/awktopython/docs/Implementation_State.md

 ### Lexer

 As the first stage of compilation, the source programs are broken up into a series of tokens (names, strings, operators, etc.) by a routine known as the lexer.
-The current one is very bad & I doubt it correctly handles any but the simplest of patterns (/.../).
-**It needs replacing,** either a total rewrite or modify the parser available in the Python library.
-The rewrite would enable us to support namespaces and @include files.
+This has recently been replaced by a better one.

 ### Conditions